Verifying Equivalence of JVM Programs, Using pequod

 and a definition of equivalence that specifies that they should only

-be checked on inputs in which num >= 0
+be checked on inputs in which num >= 0, then pequod returns that

-is equivalent to addDigits1
+addDigits0 is equivalent to addDigits1 under this definition.

 Falsifying equivalence

-is given two programs that are not equivalent, then it
+If pequod is given two programs that are not equivalent, then it

 will always eventually report this fact.
-For example, if pequod
+For example, if pequod is

-given the Java method diff_mag
+given the Java method diff_mag that, given integers m and n,

-returns the magnitude of the difference of m
+returns the magnitude of the difference of m and n:

 public int diff_mag(int m, n) {